sanmedina/asyncio_demo/README.md

 =====

 A small demo to compare the behavior of a synchronous application with an asynchrounous one.

+# Basic Concepts

+The `basics/` directory has some scripts to show an overview on how to work with asynchronism in Python.

+# Web App Demo

 There are four components:

 - `blocking_resource`: Represents a blocking resource.
 It is a FastAPI resource that has service called `/blocking-resource`.
 That service